-As at the date of this report, the Board comprises the non-executive Chairman, the Managing Director, six executive Directors and three independent non-executive Directors.
+As at the date of this report, the Board comprises the non-executive Chairman, the Vice Chairman, the Managing Director, five executive Directors and three independent non-executive Directors.
 The Board of Directors is principally accountable to the shareholders and is responsible for the leadership and control of the Group including overseeing the Group's businesses, strategic directions, financial performance, setting objectives and business development plans, and monitoring the performance of the senior management.